Getting Started Integration

 curl -I http://localhost:3000/demo2

-You should see HTTP responses indicating your Rails core is working.
-The pages will show template missing errors until we integrate the Metronic templates in the next section.
+You should see HTTP responses.
+The pages will show template missing errors until templates are integrated.

 Integrate Styles

-Now it's time to integrate the Metronic HTML templates and styling into your Rails project.
-We'll copy the necessary assets, convert HTML to Rails ERB templates, and configure Propshaft to bring your designs to life.
+Integrate Metronic HTML templates and styling into your Rails project.
+Convert HTML to ERB templates and configure Propshaft.

 This section assumes you have completed the "Create Project" and "Integrate Core" steps.
 Make sure you have the Metronic HTML files available for copying assets and templates.